Lou Esposito

-Lou Esposito (born 1977 or 1978) is an American football coach and former player.
-He is the defensive line coach for the University of Michigan, a position he has held since 2024.
-Esposito was a head coach at Saint Joseph's College and Davenport University.
-Prior to Michigan, Esposito was the defensive coordinator at Western Michigan University from 2017 to 2023.
+Louis Esposito III (born September 13, 1977) is an American football coach and former player who is the defensive line coach for the Baltimore Ravens of the National Football League (NFL).
+He previously was the defensive line coach at the University of Michigan.
+Prior to Michigan, Esposito was the defensive coordinator at Western Michigan University and a head coach at Saint Joseph's College and Davenport University.

 Playing career

 Esposito graduated in 1995 from Manalapan High School in Manalapan Township, New Jersey, where he played football and wrestled.
 He played college football at the University of Memphis, where he was a four-year letterman from 1997 to 2000.

 Following his time at Memphis, Esposito played two seasons with the Memphis Xplorers, a professional arena football team in the AF2 league.
 His roommate during those years was Tim Lester, who had played quarterback at Western Michigan.